LEEYJ1021/structural-signal-irrelevance/docs/METHODOLOGY_NOTES.md

 **Changed:** the project was reframed around **item-level cold start**: a new ad group inside an already-established account -- closer to "item cold-start" than "user cold-start" in the recommender-systems literature.
-Account maturity became the key covariate under test in H-S2.1/H-S2.2, not a stratification variable for sample selection.
+Account maturity became the key covariate under test (root README §7), not a stratification variable for sample selection.

-`[affects: RQ-S2.0 → H-S2.1 deviation — this is *the* pre-registration deviation referenced in README §2.3]`
+`[affects: README §7]`

-## 2. Discrete latent-class growth models (GBTM) were the planned RQ1 method
+## 2. Discrete latent-class growth models (GBTM) were the planned estimator

-**Assumed:** growth trajectories would be summarized with a Group-Based Trajectory Model, and RQ1 would ask "how many growth classes exist, and does maturity predict class membership?"
+**Assumed:** growth trajectories would be summarized with a Group-Based Trajectory Model, asking "how many growth classes exist, and does maturity predict class membership?"

 **Contradicted by:** Step E (`step_e_class_count_identifiability_sim.py`), a BIC-based class-count recovery simulation at the achievable sample size